codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
- 1. 1999
+ 1. PCM Sampler
- 2. 2000
+ 2. ADPCM Sampler
- 3. 1998
+ 3. Programmable Sound Generator (PSG)
- 4. 2001
+ 4. FM Synthesizer

 <details>
   <summary>Answer</summary>
-  2000
+  ADPCM Sampler
 </details>